rlktradewright/tradebuild-platform/src/Docs/TradeBuild/readme.txt

 	information about configured study libraries in the configuration file.

+	Enhancement: the TradeWright Interval Timer Utilities, TradeWright Task Services and TradeWright Weak Reference Services components have been integrated into the TradeWright Utility Services component.
+Classes and interfaces are unchanged except as mentioned elsewhere in these notes.
+Applications should be modified to remove references to the old components, which are not supported for use with TradeBuild	2.6 and later versions.

 	Enhancement: the add method in the ServiceProviders class has a different signature.
-This reflects that fact that parameters to service provider objects are now passed in the form of a Parameters2.parameters object, rather than being set directly.
+This reflects the fact that parameters to service provider objects are now passed in the form of a Parameters2.parameters object, rather than being set directly.
 This change is necessary to ensure that TradeBuild can store the correct